HL7-Quality/cds-connect-authoring-tool/frontend/README.md

 ## Development Details

-This web frontend UI project provides is written in React.
+This web frontend UI project is written in React.
 It was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Relevant files are in the `src/` filter.
 Refer to the Create React App [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) for guidance on features and how to perform common tasks.

 To develop this project you must install the version of Node referenced in [the Dockerfile](../Dockerfile) , which will also install npm.
 On macOS, for example, this can be done through (recommended) [Node Version Manager](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) (NVM), Homebrew (brew), or manually, such as: